MixedRealityToolkit/MixedRealityToolkit-Unity/XRI3TOXRI2MIGRATIONGUIDE.md

 ## Step 5 - Update Unity-tests

-Last but not least, Unity-tests!.
+Last but not least, Unity-tests!
 We created several new Unity-tests to ensure the correct functionality of the new XRI3 MRTK rig as well as the old functionality.
 We encourage you to visit the code and commit history related to Unity-tests to get a sense of the changes.
-Note that the changes focus mostly on where and how the input actions are queried but the overal functionality test remains the same.
+Note that the changes focus mostly on where and how the input actions are queried but the overall functionality test remains the same.

 Thank you for reading this guide, we hope it empowers you to achieve more.
 Please feel free to submit an issue if you have comments or questions.